 Heller has managed multi-billion dollar annual budgets, long-term financial modeling, enterprise systems implementations, financial controls and accounting, and has leveraged institutional research to craft innovative strategies to improve outcomes.
 He has worked extensively in shared-governance environments, collaborating with diverse constituencies of students, faculty and staff in times of financial challenges and change.

 He began his career in higher education at Harvard University, where he worked in information technology and finance roles for the Civil Rights Project, a multidisciplinary think tank that connects social science research with policy advocacy to advance the interests of diversity and inclusion.
 Originally from Lawrence, Kansas, he attended UC Berkeley as an undergraduate student, earning a Bachelor of Arts degree in economics.

-The Vice Chancellor for Finance and Administration is UW-Madison’s chief financial officer and is responsible for the overall supervision of the university’s administrative and auxiliary functions, including budget, facilities planning and management, business services, research administration, human resources, police services, housing, health services, student unions and recreational sports.
-The Vice Chancellor also serves as a senior adviser to the Chancellor and Provost on financial and administrative policies and procedures.
+The Vice Chancellor for Finance and Administration is UW-Madison’s chief financial officer and is responsible for the overall supervision of the university’s administrative and auxiliary functions, including budget, facilities planning and management, business services, human resources, police services and housing.
+In collaboration with the Provost, the Vice Chancellor also oversees data management, information technology and strategic consulting.
+The Vice Chancellor serves as a senior adviser to the Chancellor and Provost on financial and administrative policies and procedures.